Qigong

 Yin and Yang

-At the heart of Qigong lies the balance of Yin and Yang—two complementary forces found in all aspects of life.
+At the heart of Qigong is the balance of Yin and Yang, two complementary forces present in all aspects of life.

-Yin embodies the receptive, cooling, and nurturing qualities of nature—night, stillness, and inward reflection.
+• Yin reflects the receptive, cooling, and nourishing qualities of nature.
+It is expressed through night, stillness, rest, and inward reflection.

-Yang expresses the active, warming, and expansive qualities—day, motion, and outward expression.
+• Yang (pronounced yawng) reflects the active, warming, and expansive qualities.
+It shows up as day, movement, engagement, and outward expression.

-Rather than opposites, Yin and Yang are interdependent—each containing the seed of the other.
-Movement and rest, effort and ease, activity and recovery—all are needed for harmony and health.
+Rather than being opposites, Yin and Yang depend on one another.
+Each contains the seed of the other.
+Movement and rest, effort and ease, activity and recovery are all necessary for harmony and health.

-• Balance strength with softness—moving with power but without strain
+• Balance strength with softness, moving with power without strain

-• Cultivate grounding (Yin) while awakening vitality (Yang)
+• Cultivate grounding and calm while awakening vitality and warmth

-• Restore the body’s natural rhythm of expansion and renewal
+• Restore the body’s natural rhythm of expansion, rest, and renewal

 Sunset over the ocean with waves gently crashing on the sandy beach, reflecting the vibrant colors of the sky.